 “Everything that we teach in our industry is so fast-paced and rapidly changing,” said Cyrus Vatandoost, Executive Vice President of Nossi College.
 “We look at the needs of Middle Tennessee and the Southeast and say, ‘What kinds of jobs are available,’ and we train our students for those types of jobs.
 We try to make sure that whatever we are doing is filling the needs of the local community.
 We have also grown to look at the whole Southeast as a job [market] area.”

-A member of Nossi’s advisory board, he said “I wanted to participate in advising Nossi College on their UXUI certificate program because it is a great opportunity for existing web development teams to hone their skills and stay current”
+As a member of Nossi’s advisory board, he said “I wanted to participate in advising Nossi College on their UXUI certificate program because it is a great opportunity for existing web development teams to hone their skills and stay current.”

 Those to whom UX/UI is a new concept may ask what the difference is between those sets of initials.
 While the abbreviation may be unfamiliar, the result it potentially brings to a company, a healthier bottom line, is not.